PlasmaPy/hack.plasmapy.org/pages/2021/schedule.md

 # Plasma Hack Week 2021: Schedule

 Each day of **Plasma Hack Week** will be filled with structured tutorial time, unstructured free hacking time, and social time.
-All event in a given day will not exceed 5 hours, but we highly encourage any extend breakout discussions that may be promoted from the day's activities.
+All events in a given day will not exceed 5 hours, but we highly encourage any extend breakout discussions that may be promoted from the day's activities.